Child Booster Seat and Restraint Laws in New York

 Many of these deaths could have been prevented with proper child safety seats and restraint systems.
 According to the CDC, car seat use reduces the risk of injury to children by 71 to 82 percent, and booster seats reduce the risk of serious injury by 45 percent for children ages 4 to 8.
 New York has several laws that apply to child safety seats and restraint systems, and there are many resources for parents who need help finding the right car or booster seat for their child.

 When you choose a car seat or booster seat for your child, you expect it to work properly and keep them safe.
 That’s why it might be surprising to learn that thousands of car seats are recalled yearly for defects or malfunctions.
-In this post, the New York City injury attorneys at Finz & Finz, P.C. will explain laws on child safety seats, the different types of child car seats, and recalls of child safety seats.
+In this post, the New York City personal injury attorneys at Finz & Finz, P.C. will explain laws on child safety seats, the different types of child car seats, and recalls of child safety seats.
 We will also tell you how our attorneys can help if a defective safety seat harms your child.

 New York Laws on Child Safety Seats and Restraint Systems